The classic way to download files using torrents is as follows:

 This will open a file called auth which lives in the /var/lib/deluge/.config/deluge folder.

 There is already one line in this file but we need to insert an extra line.
-So press the [Insert] key once (to go into "edit" mode) and insert a new blank line.
+So press the [Insert] key once (to go into “edit” mode) scroll to the end of the row that’s already there and insert a new blank line.
 Next type or paste the following string into this new blank line:

 deluge:deluge:10